-In Health Information Management (Medical Records), we maintain the record of your care and are committed to keeping your health information as secure and accurate as possible.
+In Health Information Management (the medical records department), we maintain the record of your care.
+We are committed to keeping your health information as secure and accurate as possible.
 Our office is located on the first floor of Kalispell Regional Medical Center.
-We can be contacted at (406) 752-1740.

 At your request, your doctor can contact us directly for information about your stay.